MattGrossi12/My_Digital_Systems_IPs/README.md

 # Shift-Register
 ## A simple project, just to pratice and increase my habilities on Digital VLSI Systems
+### A parametrizable shift-register to apply in some circuits.

 The link of EDA Playground project is here: https://www.edaplayground.com/x/j2UP